raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 We recommend the free Windows Application _QuickHash_ to prepare a Hash Manifest File for all the files produced as the result of an election.

-<h3 id="hexstyle">hexstyle</h3>
+<h3 id="hexstyle">Hexstyle</h3>

+Each vendor and each county can use an arbitrary method for identifying styles, typically by number.
+The number is just a label, and does not provide information about what contests exist on the ballot.
+Therefore, we have defined a method of describing the style, essentially by listing the contests that exist on that ballot.
+We call this the **hexstyle**, even though the form of the indicator may not use hex digits.

+**TYPE 1: hexidecimal encoded bitmap:**
 This is a style indicator, originally defined by AuditEngine, to represent the contests included on a ballot.
 It is represented as a hexadecimal number written with the characters 0-9 and a-f, where each character represents a 4-bit sequence, in the same order as defined in the EIF.
-Each bit in the sequence is 1 if the contest exists on the ballot of that style, and 0 if it does not.
+In the bitfield, each bit in the sequence is **1** if the contest exists on the ballot of that style, and **0** if it does not.
 The sequence is left justified, and padded with 0's on the right.
-So the hexsyle value **0xc003** indicates that the first two contests and the last two contests are on the ballot, and the middle 12 contests are not.
-The entire binary sequence in this example is **1100 0000 0000 0011**.The characters "**0x**" indicate that it is a hexadecimal number, and "**c**" indicates the bit sequence **1100**, while **3** indicates 0011.
+So the hexsyle value **`0xc003`** indicates that the first two contests and the last two contests are on the ballot, and the middle 12 contests are not.
+The entire binary sequence in this example is **`1100 0000 0000 0011`**.The characters "**0x**" indicate that it is a hexadecimal number, and "**c**" indicates the bit sequence **1100**, while **3** indicates 0011.

 The hexstyle is a shorthand way to represent the contests on the ballot, which is a primary determinant of style.
 It does not handle differences in style due to language, or option rotation.
 There should be only one hexstyle per style_num, but more than one style_num may have the same hexstyle.

 The following table provides the hexadecimal characters for each bit sequence.
+This is the standard definition.

 <table>